wighawag/hardhat-deploy/README.md

 You can even group deploy scripts in different sub folder and ensure they are executed in their logical order.

 Furthermore hardhat-deploy can also support a multi-chain settings like L1, L2 with multiple deploy folder specific to each network.

+**All of this can also be bundled in a npm package so user of hardhat-deploy can reuse your deployment procedure and get started integrating with your project locally.**

 There is a tutorial covering the basics here : https://github.com/wighawag/tutorial-hardhat-deploy